Millares. Building bridges, not walls

-During the exhibition there will be on projection the documentary Millares, 1970, filmed by the artist and his wife, Elvireta Escobio.
+During the exhibition the gallery will project the documentary Millares, 1970, filmed by the artist and his wife, Elvireta Escobio.
 This short film is a meditation on violence, on scars on the skin and on the Earth’s surface.
 It shows the artist walking through a landscape scarred by war, followed by his artistic praxis in the intimacy of his studio: cutting and stabbing the burlap for his paintings; splashing and pouring paint over them.

-In addition, there is a substantial display of documents and photographs relating to his sources of inspiration, his artistic influences and his relationship with Catalonia.
+In addition, there will be a substantial display of documents and photographs relating to his sources of inspiration, his artistic influences and his relationship with Catalonia.